-In order to help to spread our model in the scientific community we are translating it into SBML (System Biology Markup Language) a computer-readable format like XML for representing models of biochemical reaction networks.
+Currently our model is being translated into SBML (System Biology Markup Language) a computer-readable format like XML for representing models of biochemical reaction networks.
 Moreover an user friendly interface for the CLIPS implementation is being designed using JAVA.
-By doing this the authors, who are not biologists, hope to get some feedback from specialists in networks of biochemical signalling cascades.
+We hope that these two current works will help to spread our model in the scientific community and so the authors, who are not biologists, can get some feedback from specialists in networks of biochemical signalling cascades.